 Bring Your Own Licenses

-You can bring your existing Windows 10 Desktop licenses to Amazon WorkSpaces and run them on hardware that is physically dedicated to you.
+You can bring your existing Windows 10 or Windows 11 Desktop licenses to Amazon WorkSpaces and run them on hardware that is physically dedicated to you.
 When you bring your existing Windows licenses to WorkSpaces, you can save up to 16% ($4 per month per WorkSpace) over WorkSpaces with a new Windows license included.
 To be eligible, your organization must meet the licensing requirements set by Microsoft, and you must commit to running at least 100 Amazon WorkSpaces in a given AWS region each month.
 If you plan to use GPU-enabled (Graphics, GraphicsPro, Graphics.g4dn, and GraphicsPro.g4dn) bundles, verify that you will run a minimum of 4 AlwaysOn or 20 AutoStop GPU-enabled WorkSpaces in a Region per month on dedicated hardware.To learn more about this licensing option.
 To learn more about this licensing option, please see the Amazon WorkSpaces FAQ.